jscr3ator/disclipy/README.md

 # disclipy

-share your precious clips to discord faster than ever, inspo from @vivaancode, made one for obs
+share your precious clips to discord faster than ever

 ## Features

 * automatically watches your folder of choice for files